yegor256/blog/_drafts/_data.md

 To group static methods together we create
 [utility classes]({% pst 2014/may/2014-05-05-oop-alternative-to-utility-classes %}),
-where we have to define private constructors, to prevent their instantiation.
+where we have to define private constructors to prevent their instantiation.
 Also, we have to remember which particular utility class a static method is in.
 It's just extra hassle.
 I'm suggesting we add global functions to Java and optional "namespaces" to group them.
 Take a look at this